Lewis Moody

 Lewis Walton Moody (born 12 June 1978 in Ascot) is an English retired rugby union player.
 He played for Leicester Tigers and Bath and was part of the 2003 World Cup winning side.

-Moody is known for the enthusiasm with which he played the game, his willingness to chase down opponents and his ability to compete for possession at restarts, which earned him the nickname "Mad Dog" from teammates and supporters.
+Moody was chosen for the 2005 British & Irish Lions tour to New Zealand, being capped twice.
+He is known for the enthusiasm with which he played the game, his willingness to chase down opponents and his ability to compete for possession at restarts, which earned him the nickname "Mad Dog" from teammates and supporters.

 Background

 When Moody was five, he took up mini rugby at Bracknell, when a school friend suggested he join him.
 He played at Bracknell until the age of 12.
 He was educated at Eagle House Prep School, then Oakham School in Rutland, where he initially played rugby union at centre before moving to full back.
 He later studied Business Administration at De Montfort University while playing for Leicester Tigers.